 Hussain et al. (2021) assessed the ICT facilities in the public libraries of Khyber Pakhtunkhwa, Pakistan.
 The study revealed that most of the libraries had databases, microfilming machines, barcode readers, external hard drives, digital cameras, television, and multimedia projectors.
 However, it was shown that ICT applications like RSS, Flickr, LinkedIn, YouTube, and Twitter were not used for library services.
 Oriogu et al. (2014) examined the availability and accessibility of ICT in the provision of information resources to undergraduates in Babcock University Library, Ilishan-Remo, Ogun State, Nigeria.
 The study showed that most of the ICT facilities comprises computers, Internet, e-mail, printer, uninterrupted power supply, photocopier machine.

 Kumar and Lokesha (2018) showed that the use of ICT has increased in libraries over the years.
 This is owing to the revolutionary age and usefulness of these technologies to various library services.
 Pujari and Gadgay (2018) conducted a review on library system using ICTs.
 The identified ICT facilities in the study include barcode technology, bulletin board system (BBS), document scanning services, database services, e-journals, e-mail, institutional repositories, library retrieval systems, library websites, networking technology (WAN & LAN), and Online Public Access Catalogue (OPAC).
 Shastri and Chudasma (2022) examined the perception of ICT skills and challenges of usage of technologies among the library professionals of the Gujarat State during the COVID 19.
-The study found that the ICT available in the selected libraries comprises computers, photocopier, printers, and Internet connectivity.
+The study found that the ICT available in the selected libraries comprises computers, photocopier, printers and Internet connectivity.